eneamuskaj/smashing-magazine-design/README.md

 # smashing-magazine-design
-This project was built from The Odin Project HTML/CSS curriculum.
+This project was built for The Odin Project HTML/CSS curriculum.

 In this simple project, ive broken apart the website for a popular design magazine Smashing Magazine. https://www.smashingmagazine.com/
 The goal for this exercise is to start training to think in terms of visual hierarchy, typography and design principles.